-Acute myeloid leukemia is more likely to be associated with fusion genes which occur as a consequence to chromosome translocations.
+Acute myeloid leukemia is more likely to be associated with fusion genes which occur because of chromosome translocations.
 The products of these fusion genes are believed to be responsible for the loss of the normal property of apoptosis in the leukemic cells which allow them to expand.

 Radiation exposure might have a significant role in developing acute myeloid leukemia in children, but more research is still needed.
 For instance, while the risk of acute myeloid leukemia seems to be higher in Japan after the atomic explosions at Hiroshima and Nagasaki among children, the effects on incidence are seldom noticed in adults.
 Additionally, the risk of acute myeloid leukemia in children who live near nuclear plants was debated to be higher, but definite proof from adequate research is still lacking to support this claim.

 Several genetic disorders have been shown to be associated with an increased risk of acute myeloid leukemia which includes Down syndrome, Diamond-Blackfan anemia, Fanconi anemia and Bloom syndrome.
 Dyskeratosis congenita has been associated with a relative risk of developing acute myeloid leukemia that is 200 higher than the normal population.
 All of these syndromes share the same common pathologic mechanisms of impaired DNA repair.